-- 58. Prior to and throughout the Class Period DOH, Mr. Muir and Mr. Menzies: - (a) knew that there was no statutory authority for making participation in the single placement list and assessment process and the later full implementation of the SEA system mandatory for private pay seniors but nevertheless deliberately proceeded with their implementation in their

-(b) were aware that the implementation of the SEA system would likely harm the Plaintiffs and Class Members.

-59. In the alternative, Mr. Muir and Mr. Menzies:

-- (a) were recklessly indifferent to the fact that there was no statutory authority for making participation in the single placement list and assessment process and the later full implementation of the SEA system for private pay seniors but nevertheless deliberately proceeded with their implementation in their capacities as public officials on behalf of the DOH; and - (b) were recklessly indifferent to the fact that the implementation of the single placement list and assessment process and the later full implementation of the SEA system would likely harm the Plaintiffs and Class Members. - 60.
-The Plaintiffs and Class Members participated in the single placement list and assessment process and the later full implementation of the SEA system because they believed their participation was required by law. - 61.
-As a result of their participation in the single placement list and assessment process and the later full implementation of the SEA system, the Plaintiffs and Class Members suffered injury and damage.
+- Frior to and throughout the Class Period DOH, Mr. Muir the Defendant, the Minister of Health at the relevant time and Mr. Menzies the Defendant, the Executive Director of the Continuing Care Branch: - (a) knew that there was no statutory authority for making participation in the single placement list and assessment process and the later full implementation of the SEA system mandatory for private pay seniors but nevertheless deliberately proceeded with their implementation in their capacities as public officials on behalf of the DOH knowing that they were unlawful; and - (b) were aware that the implementation of the SEA system would likely harm the Plaintiffs and Class Members. - In the alternative, Mr. Muir the Defendant, the Minister of Health at the relevant time and Mr. Menzies the Defendant, the Executive Director of the Continuing Care Branch: - (a) were recklessly indifferent to the fact that there was no statutory authority for making participation in the single placement list and assessment process and the later full implementation of the SEA system for private pay seniors but nevertheless deliberately proceeded with their implementation in their capacities as public officials on behalf of the DOH; and - (b) were recklessly indifferent to the fact that the implementation of the single placement list and assessment process and the later full implementation of the SEA system would likely harm the Plaintiffs and Class Members. - 61.
+The Plaintiffs and Class Members participated in the single placement list and assessment process and the later full implementation of the SEA system because they believed their participation was required by law.

+62. As a result of their participation in the single placement list and assessment process and the later full implementation of the SEA system, the Plaintiffs and Class Members suffered injury and damage.